-3.5 Coordinate the collection of traffic accident data and reported transportation safety areas.
-GIS database of traffic accident locations Annually 3.6 Collect data on airport safety zones and update maps.
-Updated Airport safety zone maps 5/30/2025 3.7 Assist staff in collection, analysis and preparation of various maps and databases for core MPO's planning functions and activities.
-Maps, databases and data visualization materials Weekly 3.8 Compile and prepare data for Complete Streets, freight, GHG/Carbon Stock Model.
+3.5 AMBAG staff will coordinate the collection of traffic accident data and reported transportation safety areas.
+GIS database of traffic accident locations Annually 3.6 AMBAG staff will collect data on airport safety zones and update maps.
+Updated Airport safety zone maps 5/30/2025 3.7 AMBAG staff will assist staff in collection, analysis and preparation of various maps and databases for core MPO's planning functions and activities.
+Maps, databases and data visualization materials Weekly 3.8 AMBAG staff will compile and prepare data for Complete Streets, freight, GHG/Carbon Stock Model.
 GIS data or maps for planning purposes or input into models.
-Monthly 3.9 Collect and update GIS for transportation network.
-Updated transportation, land use, TAZ and network Monthly 4 Coordination Coordination Deliverables \$ 20,000 4.1 Coordinate with Caltrans, regional transportation planning agencies and local jurisdictions to reconcile traffic count data collection and reporting with Caltrans and local agencies.
-Reports, data files and maps 5/31/2025 4.2 Coordinate Highway Performance Monitoring System (HPMS) program related data assembly efforts with Caltrans, RTPAs and local jurisdictions.
-HPMS program data sets for Caltrans with Office of Highway Systems Information and Performance Branches as requested 6/30/2025 4.3 Participate and help coordinate annual CCJDC GIS day and promote public awareness of the many applications of GIS.
-Presentations, posters and agenda as well as maps and web postings as needed 11/30/2024 4.4 Coordinate the efforts related to the Wildlife Connectivity Tool.
-Communication with the project manager As needed 5 Public Participation Public Participation Deliverables \$ 5,478 5.1 Provide count and historic traffic count data for use by government agencies and members of the public.
-GIS maps, graphs, charts emailed to interested parties and list of requests As needed 5.2 Provide land use development components used in MTP/SCS as needed.
-GIS online tool updates 6/30/2025 5.3 Provide various GIS data, charts, traffic and freight movement data, area maps and its trend to local, regional, state and federal agencies and members of the public as needed.
-Data or maps emailed to interested parties and list of requests 6/30/2025 5.4 Provide parcel, land use and zoning data to local, state and regional agencies, land use development proponents and members of the public as needed.
+Monthly 3.9 AMBAG staff in conjunction with consultant will collect and update GIS for transportation network.
+Updated transportation, land use, TAZ and network Monthly 4 Coordination Coordination Deliverables \$ 20,000 4.1 AMBAG staff will coordinate with Caltrans, regional transportation planning agencies and local jurisdictions to reconcile traffic count data collection and reporting with Caltrans and local agencies.
+Reports, data files and maps 5/31/2025 4.2 AMBAG staff will coordinate Highway Performance Monitoring System (HPMS) program related data assembly efforts with Caltrans, RTPAs and local jurisdictions.
+HPMS program data sets for Caltrans with Office of Highway Systems Information and Performance Branches as requested 6/30/2025 4.3 AMBAG staff will participate and help coordinate annual CCJDC GIS day and promote public awareness of the many applications of GIS.
+Presentations, posters and agenda as well as maps and web postings as needed 11/30/2024 4.4 AMBAG staff will coordinate the efforts related to the Wildlife Connectivity Tool.
+Communication with the project manager As needed 5 Public Participation Public Participation Deliverables \$ 5,478 5.1 AMBAG staff will provide count and historic traffic count data for use by government agencies and members of the public.
+GIS maps, graphs, charts emailed to interested parties and list of requests As needed 5.2 AMBAG staff in conjunction with consultant will provide land use development components used in MTP/SCS as needed.
+GIS online tool updates 6/30/2025 5.3 AMBAG staff will provide various GIS data, charts, traffic and freight movement data, area maps and its trend to local, regional, state and federal agencies and members of the public as needed.
+6/30/2025 5.4 AMBAG staff in conjunction with consultant will provide parcel, land use and zoning data to local, state and regional agencies, land use development proponents and members of the public as needed.
 GIS data or maps emailed to interested parties Quarterly